4iurchenko/ReviseCareAI/README.md

 6) Inside workspace, create a custom environment, with two preinstalled public libraries:
 - openai
 - googlemaps
+- ipywidgets
-7) Be sure, MASTER_NOTEBOOK has the previously created environment.
+7) Be sure, all the notebooks have the previously created environment as a default.
 It is important, otherwise you will see the error message about missed module(s).
-Do the same for the rest of the notebooks.
 8) Update the notebook "0_ReviseCare_Secrets" with the right keys for Azure Open AI Key, and Google Map API Key.
 According to the best practices, one of the ways is to create a key vault and import them from the Key vault
 9) Run the MASTER_NOTEBOOK to process all the data and gather new ones for the configured hospitals